getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/legacy-integrations.md

 #### Creating a Sentry Input

-Under HTTP Event Collector,create a new Sentry input by clicking **New Token**:
+Under HTTP Event Collector, create a new Sentry input by clicking **New Token**:

 [{% asset splunk-new-http-input.png %}]({% asset splunk-new-http-input.png @path %})